mibuthu/wp-event-list/readme.txt

 == Changelog ==

+= 0.7.8 (2017-03-17) =
+* improved datepicker style in new/edit event view
+* show datepicker in correct language
+* respect first day of week wordpress setting in the datepicker
+* include event categories in the event feed
+* added support for categories in event import file
+* improvements and better error messages in event import
+* fixed html tag handling truncate function
+* splitted about page into 2 tabs
+* changes in language file handling, additional option to define which language file shall be loaded first
+* some improvements in the language files itself
+* prepare more help strings for translation
+* updated translations and added more german translations
+* moved screenshots to assets folder to reduce download size
+* changed mimimum required wordpress version to 3.8

 = 0.7.7 (2017-01-13) =
 * replaced custom admin menu icon with wordpress integrated icon for a consistent styling